northbourne/northbourne/README.md

 # Northbourne

-Northbourne is a configuration management agent, that ensures configuration on linux environments.
-It can (and should) be used for

-## What Northbourne is

-> Isn't this just a puppet/ansible clone.

-Sure.

-## Getting Started

-?> // TODO
+Northbourne is a context-agnostic configuration management agent written in Rust.
+It takes the best features of both Puppet, Chef and Ansible and combines them into one single unusable software.